As Aeschylus puts it

 The necessity of linkage and constraints lies behind one particularly puzzling feature of Freud's method.
 His dreams are intensely visual and auditory, with images and dialogue as clearly perceived as in a movie.
 As early critics of Freud quickly noted, this visual clarity does not hold for all dreams.
 Conversely, and more strikingly, his exploration turns on verbal recounting of those images, including puns and other associations with a verbal record.
 As he himself comments, "it may seem strange that the dream work should make such free use of verbal ambiguity."
 Let me take a moment to observe just how strange.

 In analysis, associations must be seen with attention but not restrained.
 A finished interpretation can then pull the multiple links together into a single node of meaning.
 His interpretations therefore rely on pun-like associations unique to a written or spoken language, as if the dream work added images to a screenplay.
 Conversely, the interpreter is like an art or film critic, teasing words into life under cover of images.
-Small wonder the visual arts have had such an ambivalent relationship to childhood games and especially to words.
+Small wonder the visual arts have had such an ambivalent relationship to childhood games and especially to words, as with René Magritte.
 They always offer more to verbal attention, always reward that attention, and always seem to be just a little justifiably insulted by the insistent work of the reviewer.

 Is Freud right, and the mind is tailor-made for language?
-So claims Jacques Lacan, who gave Freud to Structuralism.
+So claims Jacques Lacan, who gave Freud to structuralism.
 Or is he wrong, and imposing a theorist's view of the world?
 Like many an artist placed in the public eye, patients do feel insulted sometimes.
 Or is he right in using daytime associations to plumb the depth of the patient, but foolish to consider that the origin of the dream?

 Freud's work is famously hard to test scientifically, and that may be inherent in the puzzle of desire or of language.
 Freud's talk of pulling threads of meaning together recalls another great metaphor.
 Wittgenstein compared linguistic expression to multiple strands tightly entwined in a rope.
 Perhaps Freud's mistake, if there is one, is inherent in the very dream of meaning.